Around the end of each term, we typically have an end-of-term "hooley".

 Music by: Paudie O'Connor (Accordion) and Aoife Ní Chaoimh (Fiddle)

-Proposed dances for all three hoolies:
+Proposed dances for both hoolies: